JaceDeane/pokeRGBplus/TO DO.md

 - Update the DVs/IVs for the Trade Pokémon

 - Have the traded Jynx, LOLA, hold a LOVELY_MAIL if possible

-- Re-add trade dialogue more similar to RBY's

-	- 5th DialogueSet: "Evolution"

 ## !
 Bugs: !